Booking, timings and what to expect

 The Reichstag has an incredible and sad history

-Behind it’s transparent dome top lies a long and often dark history.
-Since it first opened in 1894, it’s been burned, bombed, fallen into disarray and disuse, bordered by the Berlin Wall, rebuilt and finally renamed as the country’s parliament building in the late 90s.
+Behind its transparent dome top lies a long and often dark history.
+Since it first opened in 1894, it's been burned, bombed, fallen into disarray and disuse, bordered by the Berlin Wall, rebuilt, and finally restored as the country's parliament building in 1999.

 It represents transparent a democracy